top of page

 2. Maintain a Cash Reserve for Unexpected Costs

-For where there is a major repair, lenders will consider funding the expense where the improvement improves the value of the equipment.
+For major repairs, lenders will consider funding the expense if the improvement enhances the equipment's value.
 Your broker knows who works best in this area.

 3. Use Equipment Leasing to Reduce Upfront Costs